ninjacode911/Project-My-Own-Shell/README.md

 - ✅ Tab completion (single, multiple, display)
 - ✅ N-stage pipelines with builtin support
 - ✅ Full command history with file persistence

----

-Built with ❤️ as part of the [CodeCrafters](https://codecrafters.io/) Shell Challenge.